-- Able to understand the use of mathematics to solve a variety of problems across various disciplines. - Able to appreciate the ideas and interconnections between various branches of mathematics when they become relevant in the contexts at hand. - Able to apply core techniques of mathematical modeling to model, analyze and interpret real life scenarios. - Able to formulate and communicate effectively the mathematical models of situations.
+- Able to understand the use of mathematics to solve a variety of problems across various disciplines. - Able to appreciate the ideas and interconnections between various branches of mathematics. - Able to apply core techniques of mathematical modeling to model, analyze and interpret real life scenarios. - Able to formulate and communicate effectively with the mathematical models of situations.